Stingray Music (Europe)

 Stingray Music (formerly Music Choice) is a multilingual digital music pay radio service based in Germany, the Netherlands and the United Kingdom, owned by the Stingray Group, and is currently available in 17 countries across Europe and the Middle East.
 Stingray Music consists of several multilingual commercial-free audio-only linear radio channels devoted to a particular genre or related-grouping of music.
 Stingray Music also operates an ad-supported video-on-demand service that offers music videos and also broadcasts live on the Internet and mobile app.

 History

 The service launched as Music Choice in 1993 by shareholders including Sony and Time Warner.
 In 2007 Music Choice acquired its main competitor, Xtra Music (DMX).

 By the end of June 2010 Sky TV removed Music Choice from its subscriptions after 15 years of service.
 It had also been available for a while in the late 1990s on some UK analogue cable services.

 Canadian company Stingray Group purchased Music Choice in 2011.

 After three years Music Choice returned in the United Kingdom, and launched on the TalkTalk platform via an application, or 'Player', on YouView by the end of April 2013.

-On 1 April 2015, Stingray renamed Music Choice into Stingray Music.
+On 1 April 2015, Stingray changed the name of Music Choice to Stingray Music.

 On 1 April 2019, Stingray Music closed on Ziggo in the Netherlands.
 It has been replaced by Xite Music.